Consistency-guided Prompt Learning for Vision-Language Models: Experiments

 \subsection{Experiment Setup}

-To evaluate the proposed method, we follow the experiment setup and protocols established in CoOp \cite{CoOp} and subsequent works, such as CoCoOp \cite{cocoop}, and MaPLe \cite{MaPLe}.
-Here, we first describe the datasets and training details, followed by a discussion on the evaluation protocol.
+To evaluate the proposed method, we follow the experiment setup and protocols established in CoOp \citep{CoOp} and subsequent works, such as CoCoOp \citep{cocoop}, and MaPLe \citep{MaPLe}.
+We describe the datasets, training details and evaluation protocol in the Supplementary Section \ref{sec:exp_details}.